Project Humidity produces several drug arrests in Belleville | InQuinte.ca

 The Belleville Police Service has successfully concluded a major investigation into the trafficking of controlled substances within the city.

-This operation focused on the distribution of fentanyl and cocaine.
-Drugs that continue to pose a serious threat to public safety.
+This operation focused on the distribution of fentanyl and cocaine, which continue to pose a serious threat to public safety.

 Between June and September 2025, investigators executed four Controlled Drugs and Substances Act search warrants at various locations in Belleville.